Alexander-Jordan/game-design-document/audio-design-document/add.md

 ## UI

-What is the style and purpose of the audio of the UI?
+What is the style and purpose of the UI audio?

 # Research

 What research have been done?
+What are the inspirations for this games audio?
+What audio experiments have been done?
 What file formats have been tested/used?
-What in-game audio experiments have been done?

 This section can prove to be valuable in looking back at past experiments on the project.

-This section can also include moodboards in the form of playlists.
+You can also include moodboards in the form of playlists.

 # Implementation